janpeuker/awesome-tech-roles/README.md

 - [Designing Engineering organizations](https://jacobian.org/2021/jan/5/designing-engineering-organizations/) - Classic post highlighting different "matrix" ways of organizing tech teams (conclusion: stable, multi-disciplinary, and product-aligned is a good bet).
 - [Dropbox Career Framework](https://dropbox.tech/infrastructure/sharing-our-engineering-career-framework-with-the-world) - Dropbox Engineering Career Framework also including SRE, TPM etc.
 - [Engineering Levels - A case study](https://engstuff.substack.com/p/engineering-levels-a-case-study-from?s=r) - Basic high-level overview of individual contributor vs manager vs VP with some nice references e.g. the Cone Model.
+- [Engineering Levels at Honeycomb](https://www.honeycomb.io/blog/engineering-levels-at-honeycomb/) - Short blog post explaining Honeycomb&apos;s growth framework based on scope and ownership - good reading in the context of [this Twitter thread on ladders](https://twitter.com/lewisl9029/status/1548754468304326657).
 - [Engineering manager archetypes and career paths](https://leaddev.com/leadership-skills/engineering-manager-archetypes-and-career-paths) - Charity Majors has a lot of great advice on IC to manager (and back) switch - this is a great summary but sadly behind a weird spam-wall.
 - [Evolution of Management](https://queue.acm.org/detail.cfm?id=3350548) - ACM research article by Kate Matsudaira on steps from team lead to CxO.
 - [GitLab Job Families](https://about.gitlab.com/job-families/) - GitLab&apos;s overview of all job families, their whole management framework is openly accessible.